 In 10 lessons we can look at all 4 sections of TOEFL or we can specialize in 1 or 2 areas in depth.
 This is an excellent option if you're just starting your TOEFL studies or if you have fossilized errors or pronunciation problems.

 The past few years have been enormously challenging as the world has faced the devastating effects of COVID-19.

 One of the results of the pandemic has been an increase in the number of online TOEFL tutors.
 Some are good, some are not.

 Please check your potential tutor's credentials very carefully before you make a decision about lessons.
 Beware of copycats.

 The wording I use on this website is my own, original wording.
 I take care to write clearly for English language learners.
 If you see my words repeated on other websites, then they have been copied.
 Please be cautious of these websites.

-For a lesson package to be effective, you should be able to commit to 2 lessons per week for 4-5 weeks.
+For TOEFL lessons to be effective, you should be able to commit to 2 lessons per week for 4-5 weeks.

 Please remember that improving language proficiency isn't the same as learning facts.
 Building language skills takes time and practice.
 Big changes in language learning occur after 5-6 weeks of constant studying.
 That's when your new language skills become natural and spontaneous.

-For ALL lesson packages, you should build in extra time for review, homework and self-study.
+You should also build in extra time for review, homework and self-study.